-Representatives Tom Reed (R-NY), Diana DeGette (D-CO) and Ed Whitfield (R-KY), leadership of the Congressional Diabetes Caucus, introduced legislation in the U.S. House on September 19th – H.R.
-5644, the ‘Medicare CGM Access Act of 2014′ – that would facilitate Medicare coverage of continuous glucose monitors (CGMs), and help pave the way for the next generation of CGM-related technologies, such as artificial pancreas (AP) systems.
-This legislation now joins its bipartisan companion bill (S. 2689) introduced in the Senate on July 30th by Senators Susan Collins (R-ME) and Jeanne Shaheen (D-NH), Co-chairs of the Senate Diabetes Caucus.
+In the last (113th) Congress, Representatives Tom Reed (R-NY), Diana DeGette (D-CO) and Ed Whitfield (R-KY), leadership of the Congressional Diabetes Caucus, introduced legislation (H.R.
+5644) in the U.S. House – the ‘Medicare CGM Access Act of 2014′ – that would facilitate Medicare coverage of continuous glucose monitors (CGMs), and help pave the way for the next generation of CGM-related technologies, such as artificial pancreas (AP) systems.
+This legislation joined its bipartisan companion bill (S. 2689) introduced earlier in the U.S. Senate by Senators Susan Collins (R-ME) and Jeanne Shaheen (D-NH), Co-chairs of the Senate Diabetes Caucus.

 The CGM has been shown to improve glucose control – preventing dangerous high and low blood sugars.
 Thousands of people are benefiting daily from tighter glucose control reached with the help of a continuous glucose monitor.
 The use of CGM technologies is recommended by national diabetes clinical guidelines and covered by nearly all private health plans.
 To date, Medicare does not currently cover CGM devices, regardless of the wide coverage by private health plans and the evidence of clinical benefit, leaving seniors with type 1 diabetes (T1D) vulnerable.
 It’s time for Medicare to cover CGMs.